Fibromyalgia—it’s not what you think!

 Fibromyalgia (FMS) is the official clinical label to describe chronic musculoskeletal pain or tenderness--i.e. in your joints, tendons, muscles or other soft tissues.
 You might feel the pain no matter what you are doing, or experience it with pressure on a particular area of your body.
 There are at least 18 identified “tender points” associated with fibromyalgia.
 All the latter discomfort is all too real.
 Depression, anxiety and even headaches can accompany the syndrome of Fibromyalgia for some, as well.

 When Lowe wrote what I quoted above, he referred to it as a hypothesis–a soft way to propose to his medical colleagues that there may be more to this story.
 But patient experience has underscored that for all-too-many, once they were able to get out of their hypothyroid state, the fibro pain finally went away.
-When patients stop letting the inadequate TSH lab test dictate whether they are “normal” or not, and when patients stop treating their hypothyroidism with the inadequate T4-only meds like Synthroid and go with natural desiccated thyroid…symptoms of “fibromyalgia” have been completely removed.
+When patients stop letting the inadequate TSH lab test dictate whether they are “normal” or not, and when patients stop treating their hypothyroidism with the inadequate T4-only meds like Synthroid and go with T3 in their treatment, such as natural desiccated thyroid…symptoms of “fibromyalgia” have been completely removed.

 Equally as important as a treatment which uses direct T3 like natural desiccated thyroid or T3-only added in, some patients report needing to bring low cortisol and low iron levels back up in the full treatment.